hughrun/pocketsnack/README.md

 ### Pocket access token

 Pocket uses OAuth to confirm that your app has permission from your user account to do stuff in your account.
 This means you need to authorise the app before you can do anything else.
-Once you have copied you app consumer key into settings.py, you should run `pocketsnack authorise` to get your token (see below).
-However, it you use the install.sh bash script, this will run `authorise` for you.
+Once you have copied you app consumer key into settings.py, when you run the `install.sh` bash script, this will run `authorise` for you.
+If you are doing everything manually you should run `pocketsnack authorise` to get your token (see below).

 You should now have a line at the bottom of settings.py saying something like `pocket_access_token = 'aa11bb-zz9900xx'`

 ## Usage

-To run, use `pocketsnack [command]`
+For most users you simply need to run `install.sh` and then forget about it.
+The install script will ask a series of questions, authorise your app, and optionally set up a daily task to refresh your list.
+In future you will have the option to do this weekly instead of daily.

-If you're using it regularly, you probably want to run `pocketsnack stash` followed by `pocketsnack lucky_dip`.
-In an upcoming release this will be achieved by running the `refresh` command.
+To run commands manually, use `pocketsnack [command]`

 ## commands